 Soriano's research focuses on using laparoscopic and robotic techniques to reduce surgical complications and improve patient outcomes.
 He also studies ways to support the longevity of surgical careers through robotics and ergonomics.

-After earning his undergraduate degree and medical degree through a combined program at the University of the Philippines, Soriano completed a residency in general surgery at Einstein Medical Center Philadelphia.
+After earning his undergraduate and medical degrees through a combined program at the University of the Philippines, Soriano completed a residency in general surgery at Einstein Medical Center Philadelphia.
 He completed a fellowship in minimally invasive surgery at Cleveland Clinic Florida.
-Prior to joining UCSF, he was chief of gastrointestinal surgery at Pennsylvania Hospital and an associate professor of clinical surgery at Penn Medicine.

-Soriano is a fellow of the American College of Surgeons and American Society for Metabolic and Bariatric Surgery.
-He serves on the editorial board of the journal Surgery for Obesity and Related Diseases and on numerous committees of national organizations related to robotic and laparoscopic surgery.
-He also serves as UCSF's surgeon champion for the American College of Surgeons' quality improvement program, which involves collecting data to reduce surgical complications across the U.S.
+Soriano is a fellow of both the American College of Surgeons and American Society for Metabolic and Bariatric Surgery.
+He serves on numerous committees for national organizations related to robotic and laparoscopic surgery as well as on the editorial board of the journal Surgery for Obesity and Related Diseases.

-Since immigrating to the U.S. from the Philippines, Soriano has collaborated with Philippine medical schools and organizations to improve the country's surgical care.
-In recognition of his efforts, he was named an honorary fellow of the Philippine College of Surgeons and Philippine Association of Laparoscopic and Endoscopic Surgeons.
+Since emigrating from the Philippines, Soriano has collaborated with Philippine medical schools and organizations on efforts to improve the country's surgical care.
+In recognition of his contributions, he was named an honorary fellow of the Philippine College of Surgeons and Philippine Association of Laparoscopic and Endoscopic Surgeons.